CE-Programming/toolchain/examples/standalone/runprgm/readme.md

 ### Run Program

-This demo shows how to use os_RunPrgm to run programs stored on the OS.
+This demo shows how to use os_RunPrgm to run programs stored on the calculator.